Arc Flash Levels of Protection are best understood as layers or boundaries of protection around and away from hazardous electrical equipment.

 IEEE Standard 1584, Guide for Electrical Safety Regulation

-In order for the electrical arc flash protection warning labels to carry enough information to show the danger zone for electrical safety conditions, companies must determine that area within which only qualified workers should enter—the protection boundary.
+In order for the arc flash protection warning labels to carry enough information to show the danger zone for electrical safety conditions, companies must determine that area within which only qualified workers should enter—the protection boundary.
 IEEE 1584 provides a method to calculate the incident energy in order to specify the level of PPE required for workers.